-Time for another cute Santa – let’s make a paper plate Santa beard craft!
-We have already created a Santa beard but we’re using a different technique today.
+We have already created a Santa beard craft but we’re using a different technique today.
+The beard will go inside the paper plate this time.

-Crafting with paper plates is so much fun and when you add yarn to those crafts, it makes it even more interesting.
-Besides, it helps kids practice their fine motor skills and prepares them for sewing activities.
 Preschoolers may not have the necessary patience for the yarn beard part but this craft is perfect for kindergartners and older kids.
 For younger kiddos you can skip the yarn and make instead Santa’s beard from cardstock paper.
 In this case all they will have to do is paint, cut and glue – all fun and easy steps.

-Paper plate Santa beard craft
+Santa craft

 Supplies: